-Art direction, concept and editorial design for Kunstkammer, a brand new annual magazine for curious minds.
+Art direction, concept, and editorial design for Kunstkammer, a new annual magazine for curious minds.

 This project was developed during my postgraduate studies in photography and editorial design at EINA School of Design and Art of Barcelona.